 What is yellow fever?

 Yellow fever is a rare viral disease caused by the bite of a mosquito.
-But many countries still require visitors to be vaccinated for it before entering.
+Many countries still require visitors to be vaccinated for it before entering.

-Yellow fever is found mainly in certain areas of Africa and in Brazil.
-In Brazil, infections happen only every now and then.
+Yellow fever is found mainly in certain areas of Africa and in South America.
+In South America, infections happen only every now and then.
 They are usually among forestry and agricultural workers.
-In Africa, infections occur mostly in the tropical areas of western and central Africa.
+In Africa, infections happen mostly in the tropical areas of western and central Africa.
 But they also happen in cities and jungle areas.

 What causes yellow fever?Yellow fever is caused by a virus (flavivirus).
 The virus is passed on to people through the bite of a mosquito (Aedes aegypti).